andrewsleigh/andrewsleigh.github.io/_making/plotter.md

 From bits to atoms, screen to paper
 <!--more-->

 This plotter is an part of an ongoing investigation into machine design that started with my camera slider.
 The slider is a one axis machine, the plotter has two.
-Both are simple machines, but in order to work, need to be **good**.
+Both are simple machines, but in order to work, need to be _good_.
 So building this plotter has been an exercise in getting the last 10% right.
+It also serves as an output for my experiments with Processing and p5.

 It runs a variant of the standard Grbl software (adapted for pen plotters that use a servo motor to raise and lower the pen).
+Design is in Fusion360.
 All the 3D files and documentation are available in the GitHub repo.

-It also serves as an output for my experiments with Processing and p5.

 * [Project site](http://andrewsleigh.com/plotter/)